resourge/react-form/README.md

   }
 }

-// usage of the from from a class const [
+// usage with a class
+const [
   ...
 ] = useForm(